Harshwardhankatke/Amazon-prime-movies-and-tv-shows-analysis/README.md

 Interact with the dashboard by applying filters and exploring the visualizations.
 License
 This project is licensed under the MIT License – see the LICENSE file for details.

 Acknowledgments
 Data Source: [Mention the data provider or source]
+Inspiration: Aimed to provide useful insights for content strategists and platform managers.

+Acknowledgments
+Data Source: [Mention the data provider or source]